Leandro Santoro

-Leandro Santoro (born 11 June 1976) is an Argentine political scientist, professor and politician, currently serving as a National Deputy since 2021.
+Leandro Santoro (born 11 June 1977) is an Argentine political scientist, professor and politician, currently serving as a National Deputy since 2021.
 Santoro previously served as a member of the Buenos Aires City Legislature from 2017 to 2021.
+He is member of the centre-left political coalition Union for the Homeland.

 Though his political career began in the Radical Civic Union (UCR), since 2015 Santoro has been aligned with the National Alfonsinist Movement, a faction of the UCR that broke away with the party and backed the Front for Victory.
-In the Chamber of Deputies, he sits in the Frente de Todos parliamentary bloc.